 The main task for determining how to get a title loan on an older car is to accurately appraise the vehicle and then get its value.
 There are several ways to do this.

-First, take a note if the mileage and perform an honest assessment of its condition.
+First, take a note if the mileage and perform an honest assessment of the vehicle’s condition.

 Then, use one of the online valuation tools and enter the required information.
 There are multiple tools, an easy one is Edmunds appraisal.
+There are also Kelley Blue Book, NADA, and various other valuation tools.
 This will give you an idea of what your older car is worth.

 Take this value and compare it to the amount you need to borrow with a title loan.
-It should be at least twice what your title loan need is.
+To make sure the vehicle has enough value to support the loan it should be at least twice what your title loan need is.

 For example, if you need to borrow $1,500.00, then the vehicle should be worth at least $3,000.00.
 If it has enough value to support the loan amount, then you can probably get a title loan on the older car.